Fiduciary Bonds (Probate Bonds) Explained

 Can I get a fiduciary bond with bad credit?

 Getting a probate bond with bad credit is possible, although only in certain instances and with individuals whose credit issues are minor.
-Those who have a very low credit score typically do not get approved for such a bond.
+Applicants who have a very low credit score typically do not get approved.

 In order to obtain a probate bond, you have to do the following: